 The clover pictured above is far bigger than a typical Irish shamrock.

-St. Patrick’s use of a shamrock to explain the Holy Trinity to pagan Irish men and women is probably the most famous legend of all shamrock tales.
 He used the tri-part leaf as a symbol of Father, Son and Holy Spirit existing both separately and as one.

-Four-leafed clovers are considered to be very lucky due to their rarity.
-Over time the term the luck of the Irish has become intertwined with the legend of four-leafed clovers, resulting in the misuse of a four-leafed clover as a symbol of Ireland.
-This artistic interpretation has grown acceptable in America, but to a true Irish man only the three-leafed shamrock should ever be used.
+Over time the term the luck of the Irish has become intertwined with the legend of the four-leafed lucky clover, resulting in the misuse of a four-leafed clover as a symbol of Ireland.

-This year President Obama’s reelection committee produced St. Patrick’s Day merchandise, but with one big gaffe.
-A four-leafed clover was emblazoned on T-Shirts instead of a shamrock.
-This oversight has been corrected, probably after many irate phone calls from Irish people all over the world.
-Obama’s team quickly responded and did not press their luck.
+This oversight was quickly corrected, probably after many irate phone calls from Irish people all over the world.
+Obama's team quickly responded and did not press their luck.

 “Never iron a four-leaf clover,